Mami Tomoe: Other appearances

 Mami has appeared in several manga related to Madoka Magica.
 She is the main protagonist alongside Kyoko Sakura in the Puella Magi Madoka Magica: The Different Story manga, which reveals that Mami had previously been Kyoko's partner but was left alone after they fought over their ideals.
 She also appears in the Puella Magi Madoka Magica: Wraith Arc manga, set between the Eternal and Rebellion films, where she fights the wraiths with Kyoko and Homura.
 In Puella Magi Oriko Magica, Mami investigates the magical girl killings then she encounters a girl named Kirika Kure, who is revealed to be killing magical girls as per Oriko's requests.
 The two engage in a battle.
 She also appears in a novel adaptation of the original series written by Hajime Ninomae, illustrated by Yūpon and published by Nitroplus.
 She also appears in manga adaptation of the anime series, written and illustrated by Honakogae, and published by Houbunsha.

 Mami is a playable character in every Madoka Magica video game, including Puella Magi Madoka Magica Portable (the 2012 PlayStation Portable action game developed by Namco Bandai Games) and the 2013 PlayStation Vita game Puella Magi Madoka Magica: The Battle Pentagram.
 Mami also appears in many Madoka Magica pachinko games, including Slot Puella Magi Madoka Magica (2013), Slot Puella Magi Madoka Magica 2 (2016), CR Pachinko Puella Magi Madoka Magica (2017), SLOT Puella Magi Madoka Magica A (2017), and Slot Puella Magi Madoka Magica the Movie: Rebellion (2019).
-She has also appeared in several crossover games, such as Kaden Shoujo, Chain Chronicle, Million Arthur, Girl Friend Note, and Phantom of the Kill.
+She has also appeared in several crossover games, such as Kaden Shoujo, Chain Chronicle, Million Arthur, Girl Friend Note, Phantom of the Kill, and Puyo Puyo Quest.